Flow Super Agent¶

 The goal is to create an insights brief for a marketing campaign.
 To create the brief, you will need to call the research agent to do research around the topic.
 Make sure you have called all the agents (you can track the call history from below) before you call the author agent to draft an insights brief.

 agent_list: # Required.
 The list of agents to be added in the agent pool.
-Each agent listed here must be configured under `utility_agents` in the root of the project YAML file.
+Each agent listed here must be configured under `utility_agents` or `super_agents` in the root of the project YAML file.

 - agent_name: "Competitor Researcher" # Required.